 21. What curricular suggestions do you have that would have prepared you better for this clinical experience?
-Knowing more about the spine
+More TMD, more thoracic/SI in MS 3

 SECTION 2: PT STUDENT ASSESSMENT OF CLINICAL INSTRUCTION

 Information found in this section is to be shared between the student and the clinical instructor(s) at midterm and final evaluations.
 Additional copies of Section 2 should be made when there are multiple CIs supervising the student.
 Information contained in Section 2 is confidential and will not be shared by the academic program with other students.